y-akbal/Julia_garbage/README.md

 # some_linear_algebra_with_julia
-Will give here some handy functions that I will use in my Linear Algebra class.
+Will give here some handy-dandy functions that I will use in my Linear Algebra class.